 Please take your payment to the Cashier’s Office in Dutton Hall.
 Payments can be made by check or money order, payable to UC Regents.

-Timelines for study abroad are such that your adjusted financial aid package may not be finalized until late in the process (when you are already liable for program fees), so it is important to stay on top of things.
-You should:- Inform yourself beforehand of all of the steps involved
+Timelines for programs are such that your adjusted financial aid package may not be finalized until late in the process (when you are already liable for program fees), so it is important to stay on top of things.- Inform yourself beforehand of all of the steps involved

-- Submit materials, including the FAFSA or Dream Act Application, on time and fully completed
+- Submit materials, including the FAFSA or CA Dream Act Application, on time and fully completed

-- Ask the Financial Aid Office informed questions
+- Contact the Financial Aid Office with questions

 - Follow up to ensure your aid is disbursed